AutonomousVehicleLaboratory/RB5_Robotics_Tutorials/README.md

 ### How to add posts

-Add a new markdown file in the branch [hexo-source](https://github.com/AutonomousVehicleLaboratory/RB5_Robotics_Tutorials/tree/hexo-source), folder site/source/_posts/
+Posts are organized into categories.
+These categories are subfolders in the [hexo-source](https://github.com/AutonomousVehicleLaboratory/RB5_Robotics_Tutorials/tree/hexo-source) branch. new posts created in the folder will hae the same category as its folder name.

-The Subfolder refers to which category this post belongs to.
+To create a new post, add a new markdown file corresponding category folder in site/source/_posts/

 Then, you can test your site locally or deploy it to github pages by the following steps.